renproject/darknode-sol/README.md

 npm install
 ```

 Run the `ganache-cli` or an alternate Ethereum test RPC server on port 8545.
+The `-d` flag will use a deterministic mnemonic for reproducibility.

 ```sh
 npx ganache-cli -d